Mich-b/webappsecuritybook/002accesscontrolbasics/004csrf/002csrfprotection.md

 This mechanism is not recommended since `Origin` and `Referrer` header are not always included and attackers have been able to forge these headers in the past.

+## Do not use cookies
+This protection mechanism is mentioned last, even though it is the simplest one to implement: simply do not use a cookie to store a user's session.
+In practice however, cookies are very often used for exactly that purpose.
+It is only in recent years that some applications take a pure asynchronous API-based approach where the front-end interacts with the back-end using API calls only.
+Surely these API calls must also be authenticated and authorized, but most of the time that is done by adding a token to an HTTP request header (such as the 'Authorization' request header).
+In such a setup, sometimes no cookies are used and therefore no risk for CSRF exists.